bskhrendy/bskhrendy/about.md

 - 💞️ I’m looking to collaborate on seo or digital marketing project
 - 📫 How to reach me: r3ndy.2394@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Some people called me "unique man" because of my fun personalities but could drive to impactful marketing strategy.
+- ⚡ Fun fact: Some people called me "unique man" because of my fun personalities but could drive to impactful marketing strategy

 <!---
 bskhrendy/bskhrendy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.